cbg-ethz/netics/README.md

 UP_DOWN can take values from 1 to 3.
 "1" performs diffusion from the genetically aberrant genes, "2" performs diffusion from the differentially expressed genes, and "3" performs bidirectional network diffusion (from both aberrant and differentially expressed genes).

-breast_struct should be a cell arrya that contains the genetically aberrant genes for each sample.
-You should be able to access the genetically aberrant genes of the first sample typing
+breast_struct --> should be a cell array that contains the genetically aberrant genes of each sample.
+For example, you should be able to access the genetically aberrant genes of the first sample by typing:

 ```
 breast_struct{1}.genes
 ```
+F and F_opp are precomputed diffused matrices on a given network.

 ### Contributions
 - [Christos Dimitrakopoulos](https://www.bsse.ethz.ch/cbg/group/people/person-detail.html?persid=197642)